CptFrazz/Tweaks/speedy/README.md

 -----

-Make your animations 2x faster !
+Make your animations faster !
-This is just a basic hook in CAAnimation